Anthony Weiner sexting scandals: In popular culture

 The first scandal was used as the inspiration for part of the plot line of seasons 1–2 of the Showtime series Homeland, where a protagonist, a war hero (played by Damian Lewis), is invited to run for Congress (and subsequently gets elected) after the political career of "Congressman Dick Johnson" comes to a sudden end after his sexting pictures are publicized.
 An article in The Washington Post, noting that the Weiner story broke just in time for script purposes, quotes Alex Gansa, co-creator of Homeland: "We were looking for a way that our lead character could become a congressman in a very quick period of time.
 This presented itself on a platter."
+A Law & Order: Special Victims Unit episode titled "October Surprise", used the Weiner scandal as inspiration for a New York City mayoral candidate inappropriately texting with women online.
+Similarly to Weiner, the mayoral candidate refused to drop out of the race.

 The 2016 documentary Weiner covers his resignation from Congress and his 2013 run for Mayor of New York City.